Javacation/Renai-js/README.md

 import { renai, UnknownError } from 'renai-js';
 import { randomOops, T_TError, X_XError, U_UError } from './oops';

-/** Sorry, I'm not very good at TypeScript so I don't know how to extract the return value type, so it will come down to unknown. */
-/** I'll try it later when I get a chance. */ const result: '+_+' | number | string | boolean | UnknownError = renai(
+const result: '+_+' | number | string | boolean | UnknownError = renai(
   randomOops,
   {